-Apply for grants.
+Apply for grants

-Address your commitment to record keeping.
+Address your commitment to record-keeping

-Provide safeguards for conflict of interest.
+Provide safeguards for conflict of interest

-Protect the meeting time frame established in your grant application.
+Protect the meeting time frame established in your grant application

-Comply with multiple federal laws regarding fairness and equity for program staff and participants.
+Comply with multiple federal laws regarding fairness and equity for program staff and participants

-Disclosure of lobbying activity form
+Disclosure of lobbying activity form: SF-LLL

 A lobbyist is an individual or a firm that spends a lot of time on Capitol Hill or at your state capitol schmoozing with elected officials.
+Lobbyists work for for-profit and nonprofit agencies.
 They’re on a (paid) mission to convince legislators to vote one way or another to benefit their client agencies.
-If you’ve hired a lobbyist to make sure more federal or state dollars come your way, you must fess up by filling out the Disclosure of Lobbying Activities form.
+Lobbyists apply a lot of pressure, and a lot of money flows as a result.